Prem Saran Satsangi: Education and early career

-He, thereafter joined the Indian Institute of Technology Delhi in 1964,.
+He, thereafter joined the Indian Institute of Technology Delhi in 1964.
 In the initial years, he taught basic network theory (analysis and synthesis), control theory and electric traction courses.
 He served as Assistant Professor for 8 years, Associate Professor in 1972 and Professor of Electrical engineering in 1973.

 He was selected for a Canadian Commonwealth Research Fellowship award.
 He secured admission as a doctoral candidate at the University of Waterloo with research supervisor Jack B. Ellis in the research field of socio-economic systems.

 In the summer of 1970, he went to the University of Waterloo as a post doctoral fellow for three months for joint research assignment with the Department of Systems design engineering and Man-environment studies.
-During the period, he completed his Ph.D. dissertation in the form of relevant papers.
+During the period, he completed his PhD dissertation in the form of relevant papers.
 He also attended a short summer course at MIT on transport systems.

-Dayalbagh (1993–present)
+Dayalbagh (1993–2002)

 He left IIT Delhi in May 1993 to join the Dayalbagh Educational Institute as its director.
+He became the member of Radhasoami Satsang Sabha in 1993.
 During the 1990s, he was involved in education and research in intelligent systems engineering applications to large and complex systems by invoking soft computing techniques and published several papers and produced a number of doctoral theses.

 He held the office of Director of Dayalbagh Educational Institute for almost nine years.
 His primary duties involved academic administration, although he continued participating in systems science research and practice.

 He is involved in the research of systemic education and experiences related to material, energy, information, mind, intellect, emotion and the science of spiritual consciousness transcending the one in ancient India and the recent advances in neurophysiology and cognitive psychology.